-The typical applications in Chapter 6H illustrate commonly encountered situations in which TTC devices are employed.
+The typical applications in Chapter 6H illustrate commonly encountered situations in which temporary traffic control devices are employed.

 Other devices may be added to supplement the devices indicated in the typical applications, and device spacing may be adjusted to provide additional reaction time.
 When conditions are less complex than those depicted in the typical applications, fewer devices may be needed.